BackForty/great_pretender/README.md

 A lot of the time you'll want to emulate real data in your views.
 In those cases, Great Pretender supports the use of "Pretender" objects in `app/pretenders`.

 Pretender objects can be any class.
-They can accept a single argument in `initialize`, which will be the the mockup being rendered, **or** they can skip it entirelys.
+They can accept a single argument in `initialize`, which will be the the mockup being rendered, **or** they can skip it entirely.

 Any public method you add to a pretender object will be available to the view, just like helper methods.